shaharia-lab/guti/README.md

-# gotil
+# Guti
-An Utility library for Go developers
+A Utility library for Go developers